 A friend once excitedly told me that he had just bought this wine for us to taste.
 As always, he had thoroughly familiarized himself with the cases.
 He told how good the wine had become after the winegrower had purposefully and tirelessly worked for countless years towards this lovely and round quality wine, driven by the love and perfection of the craft; Winemaking.
 He had expressed and put his soul into this wine.
 Nothing in the process was accidental and nothing was compromised.

-Novra, I said, and thought if I got as excited about this wine as my friend, then it was probably a good idea to buy this wine too.
+Novra I said, and thought if I was as excited about this wine as my friend, then it would probably be a good idea to buy this wine too.
 My friend was right, it tasted divine!
-So I cautiously asked “Uh, How much does one wine like that cost..?.
-With a big laugh, my friend said: "Now you have to hear the best, I got it for half price through an offer, and I can probably get you some too!".
-My friend was thrilled that I also thought the wine was gorgeous and wanted to share his knowledge and wine deals with others.
+So I asked cautiously, “Uh, how much does a wine like that cost..?”
+With a big laugh, my friend said, “Now you’ll hear the best part, I got it for half price through an offer, and I can probably get you some too!”
+My friend was thrilled that I also thought the wine was wonderful and wanted to share his knowledge and wine bargain with others.

 Question: What is the marked difference in thought and attitude in the above stories?
 Seen from an everyday situation and angle, this is also the difference from martial arts and martial arts attitude.